KF-R/cryptopaper/README.md

 **A BTC/LTC/USD dashboard with scraped headlines, topical statistics and data from on-going global crises.**

-Designed with high-visbility at-a-glance updates in mind.
+Designed with high-visibility and at-a-glance updates in mind.
 Intended for 2200x1650 e-paper devices such as the Boox Mira.
 Well suited to low power instrumentation.

 **&lt;UP&gt;** and **&lt;DOWN&gt;** keys will adjust contrast